ConwayC1987/Portfolio-2/README.md

 Read more : <details>
            <summary>The Game</summary>
            <p>It was decided that I would use two options for the answers giving the user a 50/50 chance of getting it right making it more fun.
 65% of people's brain work visually meaning they find it easier seeing images so it was decided that each question how have an image associated with it.
 The questions I decided to select involve sports, Irish politics and famous celebrities actors.
-I also wanted to add a countdown timer to create urgency also a way for the user to know how many questions left and how many they got correct.</p>
+I also wanted to add a countdown timer to create urgency also a way for the user to know how many questions left and how many they got correct.
+It was decided early that it was important to make the quiz suitable that it would fit on a phone screen without the need to have to scroll down to read a question in the quiz.</p>
            <summary>Font style</summary>
            <p>The font style that I decided to use was from google fonts Oswald and sans-serif were used.</p>
            <summary>Colors Used</summary>